jundalisay/superblist/content/en/research/musashi/five-rings/book-2.md

 Small people must be completely familiar with the spirit of large people, and large people must be familiar with the spirit of small people.
 Whatever your size, do not be misled by the reactions of your own body.

 With your spirit open and unconstricted, look at things from a high point of view.
 You must cultivate your wisdom and spirit.
-Polish your wisdom=  learn public justice, distinguish between good and evil, study the Ways of different arts one by one.
+Polish your wisdom:  learn public justice, distinguish between good and evil, study the Ways of different arts one by one.
 When you cannot be deceived by men you will have realized the wisdom of strategy.

 The wisdom of strategy is different from other things.
 On the battlefield, even when you are hard-pressed, you should ceaselessly research the principles of strategy so that you can develop a steady spirit.